History of ESPN on ABC: The deregulation of college football on television begins

-In June 1984, a US Supreme Court ruling ended the control that the NCAA had exercised on televised college football and allowed individual colleges to make their own TV deals.
+In June 1984, a US Supreme Court ruling ended the control that the NCAA had exercised on televised college football and allowed individual colleges to make their own television deals.
 CBS obtained rights to Big 10 and Pac 10 home games while ABC obtained rights to the College Football Association (essentially home games for all schools other than the B10 and P10).
 CBS also separately obtained rights to Boston College-Miami and Army-Navy.
 CBS and ABC typically carried only 1-2 games per time slot rather than the frequent large slates of regional games in prior years.
 Meanwhile, ESPN carried live CFA games each Saturday typically at noon and 7:30 p.m.
 WTBS carried SEC games.
 USA Network also carried games (primarily the Big 8).